Table-top interferometry on extreme time and wavelength scales: Experimental Setup

 where $E_{XUV}(t)$ represents the complex electric field of the XUV pulse and $\mathrm{\tau}$ is the delay between two laser pulses.
 Note that the first term refers to the pulse energy and the second is the field AC.
 Thus, Eq.(\,\ref{eq:ACformula}) is the foundation of Fourier-transform spectroscopy.
 Measuring the interferogram $\mathrm{A_{F}(\tau)}$ is equivalent to measuring the filtered spectrum of the harmonic source.
 The recorded signal is periodically modulated as a function of time delays and its Fourier transform yields the spectrum.
-We emphasize that the temporal profile (chirp) of the XUV pulse cannot be determined form $\mathrm{A_{F}(\tau)}$.
-However, the spectral bandwidth provides the transform-limited pulse duration and vice versa.\\
+We emphasize that the temporal profile (chirp) of the XUV pulse cannot be determined from $\mathrm{A_{F}(\tau)}$.
+However, the spectral bandwidth provides the transform-limited pulse duration and vice versa.
+For a drive pulse with a sufficiently small chirp, the interferogram can visualize the number of attosecond bursts in one attosecond pulse train emitted during the HHG process as described in \cite{Chen2014}.\\

-In principle, the interferogram can additionally visualize the number of attosecond bursts emitted during the HHG process \cite{Chen2014}.
-This is possible if the spectral bandwidth of the harmonic emission is at least twice the photon energy of the driving laser.
-Only then the attosecond bursts generated twice per laser cycle do not merge together and can be resolved in the interferogram.\\

 The sampling energy width of the Fourier-transform spectrometer depends solely on the OPD between the two XUV pulse replicas